SAVAGE-Research-Lab/SAVAGE-Research-Lab.github.io/_pages/projects.md

 ---
 permalink: /projects/
-title: "🛠️Technology & Intellectual Property"
+title: "🛠️Technology &amp; Intellectual Property"
 author_profile: true
 ---
 Our lab **bridges the gap** between theoretical breakthroughs and industrial-scale impact.
 The maturity of our research is solidified by an extensive portfolio of **authorized national patents and software copyrights**, which serve as the **technological bedrock** for our secure solutions in **autonomous platforms, low-altitude economy, and privacy preservation**.